I read this article (The Final Nail in the Cardio Coffin) and struggled to figure out where to agree and where to violently disagree .

-Being a runner and triathlete I obviously have some bias.
-I am also a personal trainer and yoga instructor, so I have some level of knowledge in both areas.
+Being a runner and triathlete I obviously have some bias, yet I currently own a gym that specializes in high intensity interval training, I am a personal trainer and yoga instructor, so I have some level of knowledge in both areas.

-The main implication is that cardio (whatever that means to you) will not lean you out, or will, over time, provide less and less weight loss benefit.
+The main implication of the original article is that cardio (whatever that means to you) will not lean you out, or will, over time, provide less and less weight loss benefit.

 The issue with cardio is one of definition.
 People equate running, jogging and biking type activities with cardio, but the reality is that anything that gets your heart rate elevated for an extended period of time can be considered cardio.

 But remember, the converse is also true…if you perform traditional cardio exercises and do not achieve an elevated heart rate then you are not doing a cardio exercise.

 - Jogging, 5km/h – 60 mins, 450 calories

 - Running, 10km/h – 60 mins, 730 calories

 - Running, 15 km/h – 60 mins, 1400 calories

 If you jog for an hour then eat like you ran 15 km in that same hour you are just asking to gain weight!